gr0mph/OceanOfCode/README.md

 **Good movement**

-- [ ] Create a simple Matrix depend of state path to choose best path.
+- [x] Create a simple Matrix depend of state path to choose best path.
 - [x] Check state of path function

+**Stalk annd torpedo**

+- [ ] Create a set of possible submarine
+- [ ] On each turn update set and delete impossible Submarine
+- [ ] Find the good submarine
+- [ ] Torpedo it